 It might sound strange, but I love the smell of finished compost being raked over the garden.
 It’s earthy, fresh, and full of life.

 The first edamame seedling has sprouted.
-When stir-fried with garlic and chilies, it’s my favorite beer munchie.
+When stir-fried with garlic and chiles, it’s my favorite beer munchie.

 A gorgeous head of Purple of Romagna artichoke.
 I can’t bring myself to pluck it off and eat it.